ofrik/adx-agent/README.md

 - TBD

 ## optimize campaign opportunity
-- check current average impressions per day and with opportunity
+- check current average impressions per day per segment and with opportunity
 - check what the risk of not filling the order

 ## optimize impression opportunities